microsoft/ConversationLearner-Samples/README.md

 4. Switch back to the Conversation Learner UI by loading http://localhost:5050/home in your browser.

-5. Click "Import tutorials" to import all tutorial data into your Conversation Learner account.
-This import step is *needed only once*, and takes about a minute.
+5. Click "Import tutorials" and import the respective model.

-6. Click the bot's corresponding demo model as listed in the Conversation Learner UI.
+6. Click the imported model as shown in the Conversation Learner UI.

 Source files for the demos are found in `my-bot-01/src/demos`